A Unified Algorithmic Framework for Dynamic Compressive Sensing: Simulation for Dynamic Channel Tracking

 \subsection{Impact of CR}

-In Fig. \ref{fig_tnmse_tcorr_m_snr20db} and Fig. \ref{fig_tnmse_tcorr_m_snr40db}, We present a comparative analysis of TNMSE and TCorr performance for various algorithms versus the number of measurements $m$ under varying noise levels, specifically at 20 dB and 40 dB.
-The proposed {$\text{PLAY}^{+}$-CS} algorithm demonstrates a substantial performance improvement when compared to various other DCS algorithms.
-This improvement is observed across a range of SNR values and different values of $m$.
-This demonstrates the {$\text{PLAY}^{+}$-CS}'s superior ability to effectively track dynamic channels in a massive MIMO system by exploiting channel dynamic sparsity.
+In Fig. \ref{fig_tnmse_tcorr_m_snr20db}, we present a comparative analysis of TNMSE and TCorr performance for various algorithms as a function of the number of measurements, $m$, under noise level with SNR = 20 dB.
+The proposed {$\text{PLAY}^{+}$-CS} algorithm exhibits a significant performance improvement compared to other DCS algorithms across various values of $m$.
+This highlights the algorithm's superior capability in effectively tracking dynamic channels in massive MIMO systems by leveraging the channel's structured dynamic sparsity.